iRobotEducation/create3_docs/docs/setup/discovery-server.md

 1. Download the .xml file found [here](data/super_client_configuration_file.xml) and replace VM_IP with your device’s IP address.

 1. Navigate to your device and open terminal.
-If the super client and server are on the same computer, make sure to open a new tab in terminal (separate terminal from where the server is running).*
+If the super client and server are on the same computer, make sure to open a new terminal (separate terminal from where the server is running).

 1. Assign your .xml file as your default profile by entering the following.